luizfilipezs/http-service-ts/README.md

 http.config.headers.append('Authorization', token);
 ```

-You can pass a root in `constructor`.
-So when you provide an url at the request, it will be concatenated with the root.
+You can provide a root in `constructor`.
+So when you give an url to request, it will be concatenated with the root.
 As it follows:

 ```
 const usersApi = new HttpHandler('https://api.example.com');